Freight Claims: How Much Are They Really Costing You?

 - Damage: the damage which occurs during the shipping process.

 - Shortage: when some of the items from the freight are missing.

 - Concealed damage or shortage: This is a very rare situation, it refers to the damage or shortage which was noticed post the process of handing over of the freight and the documents were signed.

 Which is why freight insurance is recommended by every logistics company.

 Here are some benefits of freight insurance:

-- In case of damage of the freight, you will receive the complete monetary value of the shipment with the help of freight claim.
+- In case of damage to the freight, you will receive the complete monetary value of the shipment with the help of freight claim.

 - The freight insurance rates are fixed and are based on the classification of the freight.

-- In case of damage, companies do provide online claims system
+- In case of damage, companies do provide an online claims system.